 Bringing the Heat: The Hat Bar Experience at Weddings

 Of course, I was all in.
 Hats, weddings, calligraphy, and creating a memorable guest experience?
-Perfect match.
+Yes please!

 The Prep

-For this event, I upgraded from my basic woodburner to the TEKCHIC 60W Professional Wood Burning Kit with two pens — a lifesaver in case one overheated or failed during an evening with nearly 200 guests.
-I still brought my old one as a backup.
+For this event, I upgraded from my basic woodburner to the TEKCHIC 60W Professional Wood Burning Kit with two pens just in case one overheated or failed during an evening with nearly 200 guests.
+I also brought my old one as a backup.

 About three months before the wedding, I sent the bride a “hat card” for guests to fill out, letting me know exactly what they wanted burned into their hats.

-I also secured an assistant because, let’s be real, there’s no way to manage a hat bar solo at an event this size.
+I also secured an assistant because, there’s no way to manage a hat bar solo at an event this size.

 The Hat Card